The history of gloves

 Queen Elizabeth enjoyed a wardrobe featuring many pairs of gloves, some knitted and some perfumed.

 King Henry VII also had a wardrobe that included highly decorated pairs of gloves.

 Rich in history, gloves have been an integral part of the changing times for centuries.

 A matter of style

-From the early days of civilisation to the elegance of the 50's, from kings to hollywood stars and modern day entertainers and actors.
+From the early days of civilization to the elegance of the 50's, from kings to Hollywood stars and modern day entertainers and actors.

 Which gloves will complete your outfit?